 Not all of my recipes are Syrian, per se, since Assyrian and Syrian aren’t the same thing.
 But there’s some overlap, since many Assyrians live in or immigrated from Syria, plus there is a lot of overlap between our cuisines to begin with.
 But if you’re unsure, I’ve included a roundup below, featuring recipes that have some connection to my family’s time in Syria, as well as some of my favorites from around the web.

 complete meal plans and resources

-double-roast baba ganoush
+double-roasted baba ganoush

 vegan stuffed grape leaves

 lentils and pasta (Yotam Ottolenghi and Sami Tamimi)

 1/4 cup minced green onion, plus more for garnish